-For authors and those writers who are into more creative writing pursuits, there is usually more time to wait for inspiration and ideas to arrive and evolve.
+For authors and those writers who are into more creative writing pursuits such as writing a book or short story, there is usually more time to wait for inspiration and ideas to arrive and evolve.

-Trying to figure out what to write about can become very stressing.
-You know you can write, fast and well, but finding a place to start can often be infuriatingly difficult.
+Trying to figure out what to write about can become very stressful.
+You know you can and love to write, fast and well, but finding a place to start can often be infuriatingly difficult.

 You can’t see the wood for the trees